 Develops the reading skills necessary for the successful completion of college courses.
 Emphasizes steps readers can take before, during, and after reading to increase comprehension and retention.
 Focuses on how to organize materials and thoughts in written summaries and oral presentations.
-Prerequisite(s): C or better in READ 120 or placement by exam.
-(PCS 1.4, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: C or better in READ 120 or placement by exam.
+(PCS 1.4, 3 credit hours: 3 hours lecture, 0 hours lab)

-REAL 135 - Real Estate Brokerage
+REAL135 - Real Estate Brokerage

-Examines the nature of real estate brokerage and how it applies to ownership, titles, legal descriptions, uses, contracts, leases, taxation, and values.
+Examines the nature of real estate brokerage and how it applies to ownership, titles, legal s, uses, contracts, leases, taxation, and values.
 Successful completion of this course helps prepare students to qualify for the Illinois Real Estate Brokers Examination.
-(Note: the State of Illinois also requires individuals to be 21 years of age and possess a high school diploma or equivalent.)
-Prerequisite(s): None.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+(Note: the State of Illinois requires individuals to be 18 years of age and possess a high school diploma or equivalent.)
+Prerequisite: None.
+(PCS1.2,3 credit hours; 3 hours lecture, 0 hours lab)

-REAL 136 - Real Estate Transactions
+REAL136 - Real Estate Transactions

-Examines the nature of real estate transactions and how they apply to ownership, titles, legal descriptions, uses, contracts, leases, taxation, and values.
+Examines the nature of real estate transactions and how they apply to ownership, titles, legal s, uses, contracts, leases, taxation, and values.
 Includes marketing, advertising, contracts, financing and property management.
 Successful completion of this course helps prepare students to qualify for the Illinois Real Estate Brokers Examination.
-(Note: the State of Illinois also requires individuals to be 21 years of age and possess a high school diploma or equivalent.)
-Prerequisite(s): None.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+(Note: the State of Illinois requires individuals to be 18 years of age and possess a high school diploma or equivalent.)
+Prerequisite: None.
+(PCS 1.2, 3 credit hours; 3 hours lecture, 0 hours lab)

-REAL 137 - Transaction Applications
+REAL137 - Transaction Applications

 Provides students with the opportunity to obtain further knowledge and skills related to the real estate business by participating in planned case studies, role playing, and field activities.
 The students will achieve practical experience and apply what has been learned in the classroom to work situations.
-Prerequisite(s): REAL 135 or REAL 136 or permission of the Real Estate Program Coordinator.
-(PCS 1.2, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: REAL 135 or REAL 136 or permission of the Real Estate Program Coordinator.
+(PCS 1.2, 1 credit hour; 1 hour lecture, 0 hours lab)

-SCT 111 - Supported College Transition I
+SCT111 - Supported College Transition I

 Develops self-assessment techniques relative to lifestyle and career goals; examines college and community resources available to attain lifestyle and career goals.
 This is a mandatory course for students whose placement test scores indicate a need for additional preparation.
 The course content is such that the student may gain increased depth of knowledge and skill through repetition.
 Therefore, this course is repeatable three times.
 The amount of credit awarded shall be up to three credit hours each time the student successfully completes the course.
 The total number of credits that will apply to a skills certificate shall be twelve credits.
-Prerequisite(s): Admission to the Supported College Transition Program.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: Admission to the Supported College Transition Program.
+(PCS 1.4, 3 credit hours: 3 hours lecture, 0 hours lab)

-SCT 112 - Supported College Transition II
+SCT112 - Supported College Transition II

 Increases self-assessment techniques relative to career goals; utilizes college and community resources to attain lifestyle and career goals.
-Prerequisite(s): Admission to the Supported College Transition Program and SCT 111.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: Admission to the Supported College Transition Program and SCT 111.
+(PCS 1.4, 3 credit hours: 3 hours lecture, 0 hours lab)

-SCT 113 - Supported College Transition III
+SCT113 - Supported College Transition III

-Continues SCT 112.
+Continues SCT112.
 Increases self-assessment techniques relative to career goals; utilizes college and community resources to attain lifestyle and career goals.
-Prerequisite(s): Admission to the Supported College Transition Program and SCT 112.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: Admission to the Supported College Transition Program and SCT 112.
+(PCS 1.4, 3 credit hours: 3 hours lecture, 0 hours lab)

-SCT 114 - Supported College Transition IV
+SCT114 - Supported College Transition IV

 Continues SCT 113.
 Increases self-assessment techniques relative to career goals; utilizes college and community resources to attain lifestyle and career goals.
-Prerequisite(s): Admission to the Supported College Transition Program and SCT 113.
-(PCS 1.2, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: Admission to the Supported College Transition Program and SCT 113.
+(PCS 1.4, 3 credit hours: 3 hours lecture, 0 hours lab)

-SERV 130 - Service Learning
+SERV130 - Service Learning